r-lib/styler/README.md

     your pre-commit cache, which is usually under `$HOME/.cache/pre-commit/`.

-  - Because R is not officially supported as a langauge in the pre-commit framework (yet), there is no R package dependency management for the R hooks provided in this repo.
+  - Because R is not officially supported as a language in the pre-commit framework (yet), there is no R package dependency management for the R hooks provided in this repo.
 If an R package that is needed by a hook is not yet installed, you might get this